ceph/ceph.io/src/en/news/blog/2018/new-mimic-centralized-configuration-management/index.md

 >   osd       advanced debug\_ms                       1
 > ...

-Note that this is all that is necessary to make the change: any daemons or clients in the system that this option applies to will be notified of the configuration change immediately.
-No restarting of daemons, no use of the awkward _ceph tell ... injectargs ..._ command, or anything else.
+Note that this and nothing more is all that is necessary to make the change: any daemons or clients in the system to which this option applies will be notified of the configuration change immediately.
+There is no need to restart any daemons, and no use of the awkward _ceph tell ... injectargs ..._ command.

-In the above dump output, the MASK field is a secondary restriction on which daemons or clients the option applies to, and can match either a CRUSH location (e.g., "rack:foo") or an OSD class (e.g., "ssd" vs "hdd").
-For example, we could set a higher debug level that only applies to OSDs that are backed by SSDs (and reported by the _ceph osd crush tree_ command):
+In the above dump output, the MASK field is a secondary restriction on which daemons or clients the option applies to, and can match either a CRUSH location (for example, "rack:foo") or an OSD class (for example, "ssd" vs "hdd").
+For example, we could set a higher debug level that applies only to OSDs that are backed by SSDs (and that are reported by the _ceph osd crush tree_ command):

 > $ ceph config set osd/class:ssd debug\_ms 2
 > $ ceph config dump